pimcore/pimcore/doc/Development_Documentation/10_Extending_Pimcore/01_Add_Your_Own_Dependencies_and_Packages.md

 ## Pimcore Plugins
 It is also possible to install Pimcore plugins via composer.
-To do so, the plugin has to have a `composer.json` with a special type and need to be accessably for composer.
+To do so, the plugin has to have a `composer.json` with a special type and needs to be accessible for composer.

 ### Plugin `composer.json`
 In the plugins `composer.json` a special type (`pimcore-plugin`) and a additional requirement (`"pimcore/installer-plugin": ">=1"`) has to be defined.
 These two things enable composer to install plugins into */plugins* folder of Pimcore.